yilmazbingo/portfolio-typescript-next.js/src/data/posts/iterators-on-python.md

 ### Consuming Iterators Manually

 We do not have to use for or comprehensions to iterate over iterators.
-As I showed up, for loop calls the **iter** first and then calls the **next**, we can call those manually
+As I showed above, for loop calls the **iter** first and then calls the **next**, we can call those manually

 ```py
 i="I am an iterator"